Culture & Institutional Excellence

 Back to top

-• Is a colorblind or overly simplistic view applied to talking about inclusion or diversity (e.g., “We’re all human,” “There are all kinds of diversity,” “I value all students”)?
+• Is an overly simplistic view applied to talking about universal student success (e.g., “We’re all human,”)?

-• Do the answers center around one example/experience related to DEI? (thereby indicating a lack of broad experience)
+• Do the answers center around one example/experience related to universal student success? (thereby indicating a lack of broad experience)

-• What level of detail does the candidate provide in their plans to support and promote DEI as a potential Cal Poly faculty member?
+• What level of detail does the candidate provide in their plans to support and promote campus values and initiatives as a potential Cal Poly faculty member?

 Related Content